 The Dissertation Committee

-The basic structure of the dissertation committee includes a director, two additional English Department readers, and a reader from outside the department.
-However, students are encouraged to think creatively about the structures of their committees, and to seek out the best combinations of resources for their scholarship.
-A dissertation committee may have two co-directors, rather than a single director; it may include four English department readers, rather than three; it may include two outside readers, rather than one. ("Outside readers” refers either to a faculty member from another Vanderbilt department or College, or to a faculty from another institution.
-Students should always consult with their primary advisor/advisors before inviting outside members to their committee.)
-Students should draw extensively on the guidance and expertise of all committee members during the drafting process.
+Students, moreover, are encouraged to think creatively about the structures of their Committees, and to seek out the best combinations of resources for their scholarship.
+A Committee, for instance, may include four English Department "readers", rather than three; it may include two "outside readers", rather than one. (“outside readers” refers either to a faculty member from another Vanderbilt department or College, or to a faculty from another institution.
+Students should always consult with their primary adviser/advisers before inviting outside members to their committee.)
+Students should draw extensively on the guidance and expertise of all Committee Members during the drafting process.

-Except in extraordinary cases, which must be approved through a petition process, the Graduate School requires that each dissertation committee include at least three English Department faculty members, and limits total dissertation committee size to five faculty members.
+Except in unusual cases, which must be approved through a petition process, the Graduate School requires that each Dissertation Committee include at least three English Department faculty members, and limits total dissertation committee size to five faculty members.

 3.5 The Final Dissertation Proposal

-The Final Dissertation Proposal must be approved by committee members and submitted to the department by 15 June of Year 3 of graduate study.
+The Final Dissertation Proposal must be approved by Committee Members and submitted to the English Department by June 15 of the third year of graduate school.

-The Final Dissertation Proposal will include both an overview of the project - argument, intervention in the field, research plans, and analytic methodology - and an abstract of each chapter.
+The Final Dissertation Proposal shall include both an overview of the project - argument, intervention in the field, research plans, and analytic methodology - and a description of each chapter.

-All committee members will advise the student on the Final Dissertation Proposal.
-If the student and/or committee members are away from Vanderbilt, consultation and revision may take place via email.
+All Committee Members will advise the student on the Final Dissertation Proposal.
+If the student and/or the Committee Members are away from Vanderbilt, consultation and revisions may take place via e-mail.

-The Final Dissertation Proposal must be submitted to the department with a cover sheet signed by two faculty members: either the project's co-directors or its director and second reader.
-Those signatures indicate the advisors' approval of the proposal as presented.
+The Final Dissertation Proposal must be submitted to the Department with a cover sheet signed by two Faculty Members - either the project's Co-Directors or its Director and "second reader".
+These signatures indicate the Adviser's approval of the proposal as presented.

-After submitting the Final Dissertation Proposal, each student will begin a dissertation chapter, to be completed in draft by the end of the summer.
-Students will thus enter Year Four fully prepared to apply for dissertation-year fellowships (both internal and external) and other research grants.
+After submitting the Final Dissertation Proposal, each student will begin a dissertation chapter to be completed in draft form by the end of the summer.
+Students should confer closely with their Committee about which chapter to write first.

 3.6 The Dissertation